nfb77/ZoningNashville/README.md

  ## **Data Sources**

+All files contain a data on all residential parcel sales netween 2000 and 2023 in Nashville/Davidson county, with differing control boundry sizes.
 Data files are stored in a subfolder named `data/`.
-They can be downloaded through github directly or are available here:   (https://drive.google.com/drive/folders/1llFKOvy6GU6cndJVui7Ruojk8p9xz7MW?usp=sharing)

-All files contain a record of all residential parcel sales netween 2000 and 2023 in Nashville/Davidson county, with differing control boundry sizes.

  1. **1km_Boundary.csv**: Data for treatment and 1km control group.
  2. **3km_Boundary.csv**: Data for treatment and 3km control group.